puppetlabs/puppet-docs/source/pe/3.7/quick_start_sudo.markdown

 7. Repeat steps 4 - 6 to add the `privileges` class.

-8. Navigate to the live management page, and select the __Control Puppet__ tab.

-9. Click the __runonce__ action and then __Run__.
+8. From the CLI of your Puppet master, run `puppet agent -t`.

+9. From the CLI of your PE-managed node(s), run `puppet agent -t`.

    This will configure the nodes using the newly-assigned classes.
 Wait one or two minutes.

 > Congratulations!
 You’ve just created the `privileges` class that you can use to define and enforce a sudoers configuration across your PE-managed infrastructure.